 The simple truth is: if you want to be successful in the long run, then you have to be prepared to play the long game.

 So, you need to approach any changes you make, with the attitude that if you do the correct training in a purposeful way, this will lead to big improvements in the long run.

-Long term success always comes from making many small progressive improvements over a number of years through a consistent and disciplined approach to training.
-So, unfortunately without the patience and discipline to consistently do the right training required to bring about long-term improvements, then progression will always be something that you’re just trying to achieve.
+Long term success always comes from making many small progressive improvements over a number of years.
+And through a consistent and disciplined approach to training.

 It will take time, but if you train consistently and with purpose then you’ll be surprised just how much you will improve.